genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/11_condition-rules.md

 tail -f POSITIONS_APP_TUTORIAL_EVALUATOR.log
 ```
 :::tip
 $L is an alias to the logs folder (~/run/runtime/logs) provided by the Genesis Platform.
-Moreover, feel free to use your favorite command to view logs such as tail, less etc.
+Feel free to use your favorite command to view logs such as tail, less etc.
 :::

 ### Trigger the event to test the rule

 So, let's see if that has worked.

-Insert the file POSITION.csv into the database.
+Insert the file **POSITION.csv** into the database.
 This is the file that you prepared earlier; it contains a value that breaches a limit, so it should trigger our event.

 You can see that when the limit is breached, you receive an email automatically.